emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Minor Goddess Of Healing:__ {'description': 'Clerics and Paladins of Aunora may add 1d4 to all healing rolls.', 'type': 'advantage'}
+  * __Minor Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d4 to all healing rolls.
 * __Level 10__
-  * __Major Goddess Of Healing:__ {'description': 'Clerics and Paladins of Aunora may add 1d12 to all healing rolls.', 'type': 'advantage'}
+  * __Major Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d12 to all healing rolls.
 * __Level 5__
-  * __Minor Goddess Of Healing:__ {'description': 'Clerics and Paladins of Aunora may add 1d6 to all healing rolls.', 'type': 'advantage'}
+  * __Minor Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d6 to all healing rolls.

 #### Eandar